When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 Beautiful newborn photos are still possible after 3 weeks.

-Instead of focusing only on classic posed images, sessions may include:
+Instead of focusing only on classic posed images, your session may include:

 • more natural positioning